NSF REU Training Site: Computational Biology Research, Gateway to STEM

 To ensure a cohort experience and collective training, this REU program will host mandatory working lunches where all REUs will gather to discuss general topics of interest including quantitative thinking, the scientific method, research ethics, data analysis and interpretation, graphical analysis, oral and written presentations, and STEM careers and graduate study, as well as contemporary social issues related to science in general or biology in particular.
 During week 1 of the program, these working lunches will be daily.
 In each of the subsequent weeks, working lunches will be once per week.
 Regular meetings of each REU with the faculty mentor and associated team members will discuss methods, experimental design, and research progress.

 Students will also attend a seminar series with invited speakers who will present on related topics (e.g., climate change and ecosystems, genome science, diet and nutrition).
 REU students will be asked to complete background reading prior to each seminar that will be discussed in a lunch meeting with the invited speaker.

 REU students are expected to give informal oral reports on their work during the course of the summer.
 By the end of the program students also will prepare a formal written report on their research and present an oral summary with a slide show (e.g., PowerPoint, Keynote, etc.).

-The program requires full-time commitment (minimum forty hours per week for nine weeks) and no additional commitments to jobs, courses, exam reviews, etc.
+The program requires full-time commitment (minimum 40 hours/week for 9 weeks) and no additional commitments to jobs, courses, exam reviews, etc.

-How to submit: Please submit these materials (saved as single PDF) to Dr. Bridgett vonHoldt (firstname.lastname@example.org).
+How to submit: Please submit these materials to Dr. Bridgett vonHoldt (firstname.lastname@example.org).
 The email subject line must read: REU APPLICATION MATERIALS for [applicant's name].
 Each letter writer must email their letter directly to Dr. vonHoldt with a subject line that must read: RECOMMENDATION LETTER for [applicant's name].